Research Projects

 Ongoing

 • Double Standards: Codified norms and norms of usage in European languages (1600 – 2020) (with Stephan Elspaß, Imke Mendoza, Bernhard Pöll, Salzburg).
-The website of the conference, which we organise as part of this project, can be accessed here.
+The website of the conference, which we organised as part of this project, can be accessed here.

 Completed